 Whether you travel for business or pleasure, a little extra effort before you leave can make your trip go more smoothly.
-Just like you plan where you’ll stay and check the weather at your destination, you can prep to keep up with your diabetes treatment plan so you'll keep your blood sugar level in check.
+Just like you plan where you'll stay and check the weather at your destination, you can prep to keep up with your diabetes treatment plan so you'll keep your blood sugar levels in check.

 Before Your Trip

 Tell your doctor about your plans.
-If you will cross time zones, ask your doctor about how to adjust your insulin doses.
+If you'll be crossing time zones, ask her about how to adjust your insulin doses.

 Will you need special meals?
 Talk to the airline, hotel, or cruise ship about that.